 WITH AlarmsData AS ( SELECT Stream.IoTHub.ConnectionDeviceId AS DeviceId, 'Temperature' as ReadingType, Stream.Temperature as Reading, Ref.Temperature as Threshold, Ref.TemperatureRuleOutput as RuleOutput, Stream.EventEnqueuedUtcTime AS [Time] FROM IoTTelemetryStream Stream JOIN DeviceRulesBlob Ref ON Stream.IoTHub.ConnectionDeviceId = Ref.DeviceID WHERE Ref.Temperature IS NOT null AND Stream.Temperature > Ref.Temperature UNION ALL SELECT Stream.IoTHub.ConnectionDeviceId AS DeviceId, 'Humidity' as ReadingType, Stream.Humidity as Reading, Ref.Humidity as Threshold, Ref.HumidityRuleOutput as RuleOutput, Stream.EventEnqueuedUtcTime AS [Time] FROM IoTTelemetryStream Stream JOIN DeviceRulesBlob Ref ON Stream.IoTHub.ConnectionDeviceId = Ref.DeviceID WHERE Ref.Humidity IS NOT null AND Stream.Humidity > Ref.Humidity ) SELECT * INTO DeviceRulesMonitoring FROM AlarmsData SELECT * INTO DeviceRulesHub FROM AlarmsData

-The job sends its output to an Event Hub for further processing and saves details of each alert to blob storage from where the solution dashboard can read the alert information.
+The job sends its output to an Event Hub for further processing and saves details of each alert to blob storage from where the solution portal can read the alert information.

 WITH [StreamData] AS ( SELECT * FROM [IoTHubStream] WHERE [ObjectType] IS NULL -- Filter out device info and command responses ) SELECT IoTHub.ConnectionDeviceId AS DeviceId, Temperature, Humidity, ExternalTemperature, EventProcessedUtcTime, PartitionId, EventEnqueuedUtcTime, * INTO [Telemetry] FROM [StreamData] SELECT IoTHub.ConnectionDeviceId AS DeviceId, AVG (Humidity) AS [AverageHumidity], MIN(Humidity) AS [MinimumHumidity], MAX(Humidity) AS [MaxHumidity], 5.0 AS TimeframeMinutes INTO [TelemetrySummary] FROM [StreamData] WHERE [Humidity] IS NOT NULL GROUP BY IoTHub.ConnectionDeviceId, SlidingWindow (mi, 5)